 So where does babywearing enter in all of this?
+We know that pregnancy is hard and this is the reason why many women opt to go to PRC Charlotte to find a second solution.
 Can wearing your children alleviate symptoms and/or prevent PPMD?
 Unfortunately no research been done on babywearing specifically as a treatment for postpartum mood disorders, however, we do know that there is a growing body of evidence to support that kangaroo care, also known as skin-to-skin, has a positive effect on postpartum depressive symptoms.

 Before we get there, let’s first discuss the science behind PPMD.
 PPD differs from regular clinical depression mainly by the fact that the onset of symptoms are clearly due to the recent birth of a child, generally anytime between 4 weeks to 6 months postpartum (although some specialists will expand the onset period up to two years postpartum).
 The other major difference between those suffering from clinical mood disorders without postpartum onset and those suffering from PPMD is a baby.
 Having a baby is an enormous life transition, whether it is your first child or your fifth, and a cause for extreme stress all on its own.